Two men looking at a phone

 This project explores how young men (aged 18-25 years) in the United Kingdom use social media to form and develop their masculinised identifications, social connections and networks, particularly those that centre around ‘laddish’ identities, to better understand young people’s experiences of these practices and support them in critically navigating digitized spaces.

-Aims & Methodologies
+Aims & methodologies

 This project aims to make a positive societal impact by using its key research findings to develop training resources for community-based organisations in the UK who support young people in critically exploring, understanding and navigating masculinized practices in online spaces and beyond.

-This project will address these research objectives by:
+This project addressed these research objectives by:

 • Employing qualitative research methods (non-participant observation, data scraping, focus groups and interviews) to critically examine how young men (aged 18-25 years) use social media to form and develop their masculinised identifications, social connections and networks, from the perspective of all gendered groups in this age group.